frakern/starpocalypse/README.md

 ### Changes to markets

 1. Ignore player owned markets altogether (do nothing).
 This also means autonomous colonies from Nexerelin.
-2. Add Ground Defenses to all non-player markets, raider bases included.
+2. Add Ground Defenses or Heavy Batteries to all non-player markets, raider bases included.
-3. Additionally, add Orbital Station and Patrol HQ to all non-player, non-hidden markets that did not have them, or did not have any of their upgrades...
+3. Additionally, add orbital stations and Patrol HQ to all non-player, non-hidden markets that did not have them, or did not have any of their upgrades...
 4. And make sure that the above two are met at all times (via a transient listener).

 Two files regulate station additions (`station*.csv`): faction map which points which station tech to use depending on faction, and database file that is needed to prevent stations being added multiple times.